IFRoS-ELTE/obj_manipulation/tests/grasp/examples/README.md

 To do this, follow the instructions given in the following [`README.md`](../../segment/examples/README.md) file.

-Then, you can run the following grasp estimation test script to ensure that the model works as expected.
+Then, you can run the following grasp estimation test scripts to ensure that the model works as expected.
+The first script uses the point cloud filter based on the the `UOIS` instance segmentation module, while the second relies on the `SAM` module for instance segmentation.

 ```bash
 # Setup ROS package environment variables